API Documentation

 }

-SDK callbacks (onSuccess, onError) are frontend events for updating UI.
-Always verify payments via webhooks before fulfilling orders.
+SDK callbacks (onSuccess, onError) are frontend-only events for updating your UI.
+Always verify payments via webhooks before fulfilling orders — never rely solely on frontend callbacks.

 Setting Up Webhooks